February 15, 2023

 Highlights of CBO’s Update to the Budget and Economic Outlook for 2023–2033

-Director of Fiscal Policy Gordon Gray breaks down the key points of the Congressional Budget Office’s (CBO) Budget and Economic Outlook: 2023–2033.
-The update shows, among other things, that the debt will eclipse the highest levels in U.S. history by the end of fiscal year 2028.
+- According to new projections from the Congressional Budget Office (CBO), the debt will eclipse the highest levels in U.S. history by the end of fiscal year 2028.

 - Since CBO’s last baseline update in May 2022, the combination of more deficit-financed spending, interest costs, and other economic factors have contributed an estimated $3.1 trillion in higher deficits on net, with debt service payments increasing by more than $1.6 trillion over a comparable period.